 How many people can I invite to the service?

-Does the christening have to be in the main church service or can we have it separately so we can invite more guests?
+Does the christening have to be in the main church service or can we have it separately?

-Opening the church on an additional day to the usual Sunday service requires additional cleaning before and afterwards.
+Opening the church on an additional day to the usual Sunday service may require additional cleaning before and afterwards.
 There will be some churches which can manage this, but others who can’t at the moment, so ask your vicar and see what they say.

 Will there be music at the service?